OpenAstronomy/openastronomy.github.io/_projects/2018/astropy/astropy-learn-website.md

 # Related issues (if any)  to this project.
 mentors:
 # First person in contact; mentors may change before project starts.
- - Kelle Cruz
+ - kelle
- - Lia Corrales
+ - eblur
- - Adrian Price-Whelan
+ - adrn
- - Erik Tollerud
+ - eteq
 initiatives:
  - GSOC
- - SOCIS
 tags:
 # Different technologies needed
  - python